Deep End (film): Plot

 The next morning, Mike jumps into a foot race directed by the gym teacher.
-He plants glass to puncture the tyres of his car.
-They puncture when Susan goes to drive it.
-She is furious and hits Mike, knocking the diamond out of her engagement ring into the snow.
-Anxious to find it, Mike and Susan collect the surrounding snow in plastic bags and take it back to the closed baths to melt it.
-Mike uses exposed electrical wiring from a lowered ceiling lamp to power a kettle in the empty pool.
+He plants glass that punctures the tyres of his car when Susan goes to drive it.
+She assaults Mike, knocking the diamond out of her engagement ring into the snow.
+Mike and Susan collect the surrounding snow in plastic bags and take it back to the closed baths to melt it and find the diamond.
 The gym teacher comes for his keys and Susan runs him off, accusing him of ruining her life by grooming her.
-When Susan leaves the room, Mike finds the diamond and lies down naked with it on his tongue.
+Mike finds the diamond and lies down naked with it on his tongue.
 He won’t give it to her, implying he wants something in return.
 Susan starts unzipping her clothes but Mike backs down and hands her the diamond.
 She goes to leave but reconsiders and lies down with him.
 They have a sexual encounter, which ends suddenly.

 Chris telephones, and Susan gathers her clothes to go and meet him.
-Mike begs her to stay and talk to him.
-Meanwhile, the stoker is in the building and opens the valve to start filling the pool with water.
-Mike becomes more insistent, holding onto her clothes as she walks around in the rapidly filling pool.
-When she goes to the ladder, Mike petulantly swings the ceiling lamp in her direction.
-It strikes her head.
+Mike begs her to stay.
+Meanwhile, the pool stoker opens the valve to fill the pool with water.
+Mike becomes more insistent, holding onto her clothes as she walks in the rapidly filling pool.
+When she goes to the ladder, Mike petulantly swings the ceiling lamp and hits her head.
 Dazed and bleeding, she falls under the water, as the lamp knocks cans of red paint into the pool.
-Mike embraces Susan underwater, just as he as he did in his mind when he held the cutout.
+Mike embraces Susan underwater, just as he pantomimed with the cutout.
 Water continues to fill the pool, with the live, exposed wire dangling within.